Atharvverma1234/user-info-card/README.md

 - **Hover Effects:** The card slightly scales up on hover for a modern touch.
 - **Bordered Image:** The user’s image is enclosed in a bordered, rounded box to make it stand out.

-## Future Improvements

-- Add a refresh button to fetch new random user profiles.
-- Implement a dark mode toggle.
-- Allow saving and displaying multiple user profiles.

 ## Contact

 For any questions or suggestions, feel free to reach out!